ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-The script expects the installation files from ElasticSearch, Kibana and WinLogBeats are present on the C: drive in the server:
+The script expects the installation files from ElasticSearch, Kibana and WinLogBeats are present on the C: drive (any folder) in the server:

 <br/>
 - Windows Server